 Next up on my list of Canadian movies to analyse is Away from Her (2006), directed by Sarah Polley and written by Sarah Polley and Alice Munro.

 Canadian feminist and cinephile on the verge of publishing my film guide for women and my opus.
 My coffee table book about women, What is a Woman?, is now available at Blurb.ca.
 I have also posted some related movie clips on my YouTube channel (ACPicks), and you can follow me on Spinster: @AllineCormier@spinster.xyz.
-I have been locked out of Twitter (@AllineCormier) without an explanation since June (alternate account: ACPicks1).
+I was locked out of Twitter (@AllineCormier) for five months before receiving an apology (alternate account: ACPicks1).